-The SC noted the status of leatherback turtles is considered to be critically endangered by the IUCN.
+The SC noted the status of leatherback turtles is considered to be critically endangered by the International Union for Conservation of Nature (IUCN).
 The SC continues to note that data on interactions with fishing gear remains largely preliminary, but that incidental catch is likely to be high, particularly in gillnet and longline fisheries.
 The SC has continued to note that members and cooperating non-contracting parties are not reporting marine turtle interactions with fishing operations which limits the understanding of the status of the species in the IOTC Area of Competence.